bilalshareef/building-rest-api-using-php/README.md

+Source code of simple REST API used in technical article on how to build REST API using PHP.
+To read the article, see below or [click here](https://bilalshareef.github.io/building-rest-api-using-php/).

 # Building Rest API Using PHP
-In today’s world, different applications on different devices are connected with one another and the main reason behind it is APIs.
-Before looking into REST API, let’s see what is an API first.
+In today's world, different applications on different devices are connected with one another and the main reason behind it is APIs.
+Before looking into REST API, let's see what is an API first.
 You might already be knowing what an API is.
-Since this post deals about REST API, let’s see a basic intro about API.
+Since this post deals about REST API, let's see a basic intro about API.

 API stands for Application Programming Interface and the idea behind API is to connect different applications irrespective of their platforms to share information.
 Generally, API takes requests from different applications, processes it and gives back the response.